The Best Way to Find and Mask Unstructured Data

 Save time by choosing from many pre-defined RegEx patterns for your searches, including credit cards, phone numbers, email addresses and national ID formats.
 Or, define your own pattern for any custom data format you need to classify, find, and mask.

 Find PII values that exactly match -- and soon roughly match (using fuzzy search algorithms) -- values in a look up-file that IRI includes (like common American first and last names), or that you provide (like employees, products, formulas, or places).

 For sensitive information that does not conform to a pattern or has too many members for a literal pattern definition or poorly-trained NER model, set lookups are an especially good search option.

-Natural Language Processing (NLP) and Machine Learning (ML) technology in DarkShield supports Named Entity Recognition (NER) searches so you can find names, addresses, and other sensitive information in the context of your documents.
-This is especially valuable for locating, and then redacting or pseudonymizing, people.
+Natural Language Processing (NLP) and Machine Learning (ML) technology in DarkShield support Named Entity Recognition (NER) searches so you can find names, addresses, and other sensitive information in the context of your document formats.
+This is especially valuable for find, and then redacting or pseudonymizing, the names of people.
 Their names do not always match patterns (or especially vice versa), nor values in a lookup set.